InvoiceShelf/extensions/README.md

 ---

-## ✍️ Creating an Extension
+## ✍️ Adding an Extension to the InvoiceShelf markeplace

 ### Metadata File

-The `extension.json` file is a mandatory file that provides metadata about your extension.
+The `extensions.json` lists all available extensions for InvoiceShelf.
 Below is a sample:

 ```json
 {